Wupper

 The Wupper (/de/) is a right tributary of the Rhine in the state of North Rhine-Westphalia, Germany.
-Rising near Marienheide in western Sauerland it runs through the mountainous region of the Bergisches Land in Berg County and enters the Rhine at Leverkusen, south of Düsseldorf.
-Its upper course is called the Wipper.
-Both names are related to "weave", and refer to the twisting course.
+Rising near Marienheide in western Sauerland it runs through the mountainous region of the Bergisches Land and enters the Rhine at Leverkusen, south of Düsseldorf.
+Its upper course is called Wipper.
+Both names are related to "weave", and refer to the river's twisting course.

 Müngsten Bridge between Remscheid and Solingen.